-Multiple Context-Free Grammars (MCFGs) [55, 54] are a particular type of weakly context-sensitive grammar formalism that still allows for parsing in polynomial time.
+Multiple Context-Free Grammars (MCFGs) [81, 80] are a particular type of weakly context-sensitive grammar formalism that still "has polynomial time parsing", i.e., given an MCFG G and an input word w of length n, the question whether w belongs to the language generated by G can be answered in $O(n^{c(G)})$ with a grammar-dependent constant c(G).
 In contrast to the general case of context-sensitive grammars, MCFGs employ in their rewrite rules only total functions that concatenate constant strings and components of their arguments.
 The original formulation of MCFGs was modeled after context sensitive grammars and hence emphasizes the rewrite rules.
 Practical applications, in particular in bioinformatics, emphasize the productions.
 We therefore start here from a formal definition of a MCFG that is slightly different from its original version.

 MCFGs operate on non-terminals that have an interpretation as tuples of strings over an alphabet \mathcal{A} - rather than strings as in the case of CFGs.
+Consider a function